Dolpo Camping Trek

 • Immersion in the local culture and interaction with ethnic communities living in picturesque villages along the trekking route.

-• Encounters with distinctive flora and fauna, such as rare orchids, colourful birds, and the potential of spotting elusive wildlife like snow leopards and red pandas.
+• Encounter with distinctive flora and fauna, such as rare orchids and colourful birds.
+The potential of spotting elusive wildlife like snow leopards and red pandas.

 The Ultimate Checklist: Essential Things To Pack for Trekking Adventure in Nepal